moodle-an-hochschulen/moodle-local_sandbox/README.md

 Additionally, in this section, there is an option to let local_sandbox keep the course ID when a course is restored.
 See the "How this plugin works" section below for details.

+Additionally, in this section, there is an option to let local_sandbox keep the course name when a course is restored.
+This setting is enabled by default and can be particularly helpful if you plan to reset multiple courses with distinct names from identical backup files.

 ### 3. Restore settings

 Similar to the global restore settings on /admin/settings.php?section=restoregeneralsettings and to the restore settings you will see when restoring a course manually, you can configure the details for restoring the sandbox courses here.